 For more information about using Yomi, see [Salt > Yomi >].

 Custom Salt Formulas

-Some formulas are provided by default with Uyuni.
-Other official formulas can be installed as RPM packages.
-You can also write your own custom formulas, and make them available to your systems in the Uyuni Web UI.

-This section contains information about installing official formulas, and writing custom formulas, including formulas with forms.
+You can also write your own custom formulas, and make them available to your clients in the Uyuni WebUI.
+This section contains information about writing custom formulas, including formulas with forms.